 The deck tends to be made of aluminium which is strong but lightweight.
 Some aluminum decks have been heat treated to add extra strength and durability.
 In general, the more the scooter costs the better the quality of the deck.
 A more expensive scooter should generally have a strong deck with a lightweight design.

 What size handlebars should I get on a stunt scooter?

 Generally the handlebars should be around hip to waist height as this height offers better control.
 Sometimes its hard to know quite how high the handlebars will reach up on your child unless you see the scooter as it will depend on the handlebar height and how far the deck is from the ground.
-The handlebar height should give you a decent idea though.
+There are three types of measurement to look out for: